 Tissue Engineering (TE) and Regenerative Medicine (RM) strategies which aim to combine a patient’s own cells with biodegradable scaffolds and growth factors, may offer considerable advantages over current surgical interventions used to repair or regenerate damaged tissues following trauma or disease.

-The CReATE group consists of a multidisciplinary research team led by Associate Professor Tim Woodfield, and is working at the interface of cell-biology, biomaterials science and engineering.
+Our CReATE group is a multidisciplinary research team led by Professor Tim Woodfield, and is working at the interface of cell-biology, biomaterials science and engineering.

-Using advanced 3D scaffolds and in-vitro culture techniques, combined with adult human stem cells, our group is attempting to identify the complex cellular environments controlling tissue growth in 3D, and their application in translating cell-based therapies to the clinic.
+Using advanced 3D scaffolds and in vitro culture techniques, combined with adult human stem cells, our group is attempting to identify the complex cellular environments controlling tissue growth in 3D, and their application in translating cell-based therapies to clinical application.

 Prospective clinical outcome studies

-These are mainly long term prospective outcome studies on various types of total joint replacements.
+We have a number of long-term prospective outcome studies underway researching various types of total joint replacements.

 National Joint Replacement Register